Jan 9 • 1HR 40M

 Lars Doucet - 01:02:26:

 We're doing property tax assessments right now.
-You know, we're doing mass praise all the time right now.
-And if you just keep it updated every year, I mean, you could do it every six months if you had the right technology, which is something I'm pushing for.
-You know, and so you can see the prices change in real time as transactions come in.
-And you can use multiple regression and geographic weighted regression to work out the difference between the improvements and the land prices.
-And if you had a rental registry and knew what everyone was paying in rent, so you'd be able to keep even better track on what's going on with that.
+We're doing mass appraisal all the time right now.
+You could keep it updated every six months if you had the right technology, which is something I'm pushing for.
+You can see the prices change in real time as transactions come in and you can use multiple regression and geographic weighted regression to work out the difference between the improvements and the land prices.

 Dwarkesh Patel - 01:02:56: